Leo Law Office, APLC • February 11, 2025

 Who is Liable to a Freight Carrier for Non-Payment?

 When it comes to freight transportation, non-payment for services can create significant legal challenges for both shippers and freight carriers.
-If a shipper fails to pay for services rendered by a freight carrier, the carrier has legal rights to pursue payment through several means, including placing a lien on the goods being transported or taking legal action for breach of contract.
+If a shipper fails to pay for services rendered by a freight carrier, the carrier may have legal options available to pursue payment, including placing a lien on the goods being transported or taking legal action for breach of contract.

 Understanding Liability in Freight Payment Disputes

-In many cases, a freight carrier is entitled to file a claim for non-payment if the shipper breaches the terms of the agreement.
+In many cases, a freight carrier may be entitled to pursue a claim for non-payment if the shipper breaches the terms of the agreement.
 This could involve pursuing the cargo in transit or seeking a legal remedy in court to recover the amount owed.
-The liability typically falls on the shipper who agreed to pay for the service, but the specifics will depend on the contract and the situation.
+The liability typically falls on the shipper who agreed to pay for the service, but the specifics depend on the governing contract and applicable laws.

 The Lien on Goods

-One of the most common methods a freight carrier can use to secure payment is by placing a lien on the goods in transit.
-This means the carrier can retain possession of the goods until payment is made.
-It’s a legal tool that ensures the carrier gets paid for their services before the cargo is delivered to the recipient.
-This lien can be a powerful way for carriers to protect their financial interests when dealing with non-payment situations.
+One of the most common methods a freight carrier may use, depending on the contract and governing law, to secure payment is by placing a lien on the goods in transit.
+This means the carrier may retain possession of the goods until payment is made, where legally permitted.
+It’s a legal tool that can help ensure the carrier gets paid for their services before the cargo is delivered to the recipient.
+This lien may serve as a powerful way for carriers to protect their financial interests when dealing with non-payment situations.

 What Happens if the Situation Escalates?